hugoledoux/mywebsite/_drafts/your-polygons-the-same.md

 ![]({{ site.baseurl }}/img/simplepolygons.png)

-And I can blame her, that's what we learned in school.
+And I can't blame her, that's what we learned in school.
 Squares, triangles, pentagons, hexagons.
 However, when I speak about a polygon with my [colleagues](http://3dgeoinfo.bk.tudelft.nl/about/), we usually think of something more complex:

 ![]({{ site.baseurl }}/img/gispolygons.png)